-- a.
-Youth Liaison - i.
+- A. LGBTQ Liaisons, Regional Convention Representative, Sponsorship Behind the Walls Liaison, and Youth Liaison - i.
 Requirements - Should have a working knowledge of the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - 2.
 A suggested minimum of one (1) year continuous clean time. - 3.
 No previous service requirement needed. - 4.
 Willingness, desire, and ability to serve. - 5.
 Must be able to fulfill all duties of this position. - ii.
 Duties - 1.
-Attendall Regional youth committee meetings - 2.
-Attendall ASC meetings - 3.
+Attend all Regional youth committee meetings - 2.
+Attend all ASC meetings - 3.
 Submit a written and verbal report at the monthly ASC meetings.